 5.4 Self-supply of biodiesel for off-road use

-If you use the biodiesel that you produce for off-road purposes (self-supply) you should apply the appropriate rate and record the supplies in your motor fuels record as described in paragraph 4.9.
+If you use the biodiesel that you produce for off-road purposes (self-supply) you should apply the appropriate rate and record the supplies in your motor fuels records.
 You should make sure that you retain evidence of the use that the fuel is put to.

 At present there’s no requirement to mark rebated biodiesel, but this will be kept under review.
-However, see paragraph 5.8 below on the marking requirements when rebated biodiesel is blended with gas oil and kerosene.
+However, paragraph 5.8 explains the marking requirements when rebated biodiesel is blended with gas oil and kerosene.

-5.6 If I buy biodiesel for off-road use at the road fuel duty rate, can I claim the duty difference from HMRC?
+5.6 Buying biodiesel for off-road use at the road fuel duty rate and claiming the duty difference from HMRC

 The repayment scheme allowing users to reclaim the duty difference of the road fuel rate and off-road rate was cancelled in April 2008.
 Suppliers of biodiesel for off-road use should charge you the rebated rate.
-However, see paragraph 5.13 for biofuel used for electricity generation.
+Paragraph 5.13 explains more about biofuels and electricity generation.

-5.7 What rates of duty apply to bioblends used other than as road fuel?
+5.7 Rates of duty that apply to bioblends used other than as road fuel

 Rebated bioblend must be marked to qualify for the rebate.
 The marking requirements for rebated bioblend produced with gas oil are as though the mixture consisted entirely of gas oil.
 The marking requirements for rebated bioblend produced with kerosene are as though the mixture consisted entirely of kerosene.